Detective Story (1951 film): Distribution

-Video and DVD
+Home media

 In a DVD review of the film, technology critic Gary W. Tooze, wrote, "Absolutely stunning image.
 One of the best I have seen for a black and white film this year.
 Superb sharpness, shadow details and contrast.
 Standard Paramount bare bones release with no extras and a price tag for the frugal minded.
 The image and price make it a must own for Noir fans and everyone else too.
 Wyler direction sends the film to upper tier to join the DVD."

 Radio adaptation

-On April 26, 1954, Detective Story was presented on Lux Radio Theatre on NBC.
-Douglas and Parker starred in the adaptation.
+On April 26, 1954, a one-hour adaptation of Detective Story was presented on Lux Radio Theatre on CBS Radio.
+Douglas and Parker reprised their roles in this adaptation.